 Now it is a known fact that PHP or Personal home page is the most popular scripting language that powers web applications; it is known for its flexibility, ease-of-use as well as extensibility to embrace changes in technology and the resultant changes on websites.
 Now there are a set of codes assigned to each functionality in PHP and this most often can get monotonous and repetitive.
 PHP frameworks are those structured set of codes that help in streamlining development of web applications by setting up a grid or a skeletal foundation over which these applications can be built.
-This is in short is called Rapid application development or RAD.
-The result is focus on increasing productivity of developers by reduction of repetitive coding thus building more stable applications.
+This is, in short, is called Rapid application development or RAD.
+The result is focused on increasing productivity of developers by reduction of repetitive coding thus building more stable applications.

 PHP frameworks are based on a feature called the Model View Controller (MVC) or that logic or pattern in overall programming which separates business logic from the UI, making way for modification of one independent of the other.
-In other words, MVC simplifies the process of developing an application changes in the individual elements does not affect the rest of the elements thus accelerating the process of PHP coding and increasing its efficiency.
+In other words, MVC simplifies the process of developing application changes in the individual elements does not affect the rest of the elements thus accelerating the process of PHP coding and increasing its efficiency.